YXC E³ After-School Program

 Children and Youth Day

-‘Ōlelo is pleased to be part of O’ahu’s CHILDREN & YOUTH DAY celebration—a time to recognize the potential and special gifts of Hawaii’s youth—that takes place on the first Sunday of October.
-As host of the Teen Lounge and provider of live coverage of the Rotunda stage, ‘Ōlelo will offer insight into community access television and video production as well as a showcase of Youth Xchange Video Contest finalists and winners.
-Stop by to learn more about innovative media and how our youth are using media to express themselves.
+‘Ōlelo is pleased to be part of O’ahu’s CHILDREN & YOUTH DAY celebration—a time to recognize the potential and special gifts of Hawai’i’s youth—that takes place on the first Sunday of October.
+With staff and volunteer crew, we cover the performances and public service announcements that originate from the Rotunda stage.
+More importantly, our After-School program student participants and staff offer insight into community access television and video production.
+All are welcome to stop by our booth to learn more about innovative media and how our youth are using media to share their stories.
 To learn more about Children & Youth Day please visit www.hawaiicyd.org.